canro91/canro91.github.io/_posts/2021-12-13-DomainModelingMadeFunctional.md

 <figcaption>Who needs plumbing supplies?
 Photo by <a href="https://unsplash.com/@oksdesign?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Oxana Melis</a> on <a href="https://unsplash.com/s/photos/hardware-store?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a></figcaption>
 </figure>

-## Restrictions, Errors, and Invalid State
+## 3. Restrictions, Errors, and Invalid State

 ### Restrictions

 **Express restrictions in your design and enforce constraints with new types**.

-To represent unit quantities in orders, don't use a plain integer.
-Unit is a concept in the business domain.
+For example, to represent unit quantities in orders, don't use a plain integer.
+"Unit" is a concept in the business domain.
 It should be in a separate type, like `UnitQuantity`.

 To restrict unit quantities between 1 and 1000, create a private constructor in the `UnitQuantity` type and only expose a factory method with the validation.

 To enforce that an order should have at least one line item, create a `NonEmptyList` instead of a possibly empty `List`.

-To represent optional values, use `Option<T>` instead of `null` values.
+To represent optional values, [use Option\<T\> instead of null]({% post_url 2023-03-20-UseOptionInsteadOfNull %}).

 ### Errors and Exceptions: Signature method honesty

 **Make errors part of your domain**.
-Follow the Signature Method honesty: document all possible outputs in the signature of types.
+Follow the Signature Method honesty.
+This means documenting all possible outputs in the signature of methods.

 For example, a `Divide` function shouldn't throw an exception.
 Instead write, `int Divide(int a, NonZeroInt b);`